On breadth-first constructions of scaling limits of random graphs and random unicellular maps: Introduction and definitions

 {\bf Organization of this paper:} The rest of this paper is organized as follows: In Section \ref{sec:constructions}, we describe the constructions of the random metric spaces involved.
 In Section \ref{sec:main-result}, we state our main results.
 In Section \ref{sec:notation}, we explain the notation and conventions used in this paper; in particular, the notation related to maps will be described.
 The proofs of our main results will be given in various subsections in Section \ref{sec:proofs}.
 Section \ref{sec:discussion} contains some related questions and further discussions.
 The proof of a key result used in Section \ref{sec:proofs} will be outlined in Appendix \ref{sec:appendix}.

 {\bf Convention about metric spaces:} We fix a convention here that we will follow throughout the paper.
-For any metric measure space $\mvX = (X, d, \mu)$ and $\alpha>0$, $\alpha\mvX$ will denote the metric measure space $(X, \alpha d, \mu)$, i.e, the space where the metric has been multiplied by $\alpha$ and the measure $\mu$ has remained unchanged.
+For any metric measure space $\mvX = (X, d, \mu)$ and $\alpha>0$, $\alpha\cdot\mvX$ or simply $\alpha\mvX$ will denote the metric measure space $(X, \alpha d, \mu)$, i.e, the space where the metric has been multiplied by $\alpha$ and the measure $\mu$ has remained unchanged.
 We can similarly define $\alpha\mvX$ for a rooted metric measure space $\mvX$ by leaving the root unchanged.

 When dealing with convergence of rooted metric measure spaces, we will work with the topology induced by the `pointed Gromov-Hausdorff-Prokhorov (GHP) distance,' which we denote by $d_{\GHP}^1(\cdot,\cdot)$.
 We refer the reader to \cite[Section 2.1]{AddBroGolMie13} for the relevant definitions.